 Physical activity can improve a child’s self-esteem and reduce anxiety and stress.
 But feelings can get bruised and knocked about during physical activity too!

-Here are ways to look after your child’s overall happiness and wellbeing when she’s involved in physical activity and sport.
+Here are ways to look after your child’s overall happiness and wellbeing when he’s involved in physical activity and sport:

-- If your child doesn’t want to do a particular type of physical activity, it’s best not to force it.
-It can help to talk about the reasons he doesn’t want to do it, and help him think of other activities to try.
+- If your child doesn’t want to do a particular type of physical activity, try not to force it.
+It can help to talk about the reasons she doesn’t want to do it, and help her think of other activities to try.

 - Ask other parents if they know about any coaches, teams and competitions that they feel are positive and fair to all children.